praveen-cimplicity/Jenkins-Setup/Questions.md

+When do u go for composition (and when do u go for aggregation or association)?
+>>car is composed of tyres,doors, steering where the whole may control the direct responsibility of its constituent parts lifecycle.
+For eg what use is door or steering independent of the car.

 Different ways to communicate b/w modules of your NG applicaiton using core NG functionality Mainly 3 ways:-
 >>using services, events